robstave/ArduinoComponentSketches/README.md

 [Requirements](https://github.com/robstave/ArduinoComponentSketches/wiki/Requirements-and-Setup)

 In some cases, a few extra parts might be needed like a small PWM filter or R2R ladder.
 These will be kept at a minimum unless the focus of the sketch IS an interface chip ( think optical encoder, Digital Pot controller and so on)

+## Form Factor and Design notes

+There are SOME common layout patterns, but alas, I tend to play more to the strengths of the GPIO as each sketch needs it.

+- Clock inputs are usually int0 ( pin7 ), because that is where rising/falling interrupt is.
+- Analog writes are usually on pins 5/6 because that can be set to be FAST.
+- I generally do not use delay() or millis(), prefering to write my own so i can choose timers.
+- Older sketches use more counters rather than DDS.
+Feel free to pick and choose the best parts.

 ## System